 Dermatophytosis is the medical term for a parasitic fungal infection that impacts the skin, hair, and/or nails (claws).
 The most commonly separated fungal organisms are Microsporum canis (more commonly referred to as ringworm), Trichophyton mentagrophytes, and Microsporum gypseum.
 This disease happens in dogs, cats, and other mammals.
 It is identified more commonly in young animals than in old.

 The condition or disease described in this medical post can impact both dogs and cats.

-Symptoms and Types of Ringworm in Dogs
+Symptoms Ringworm in Dogs

 Symptoms of ringworm in dogs include accumulations of surface skin cells, such as seen in dandruff (scales); poor hair coat; reddened skin (erythema); darkened skin (hyperpigmentation); irritation (pruritus); and hair loss (alopecia), which may be irregular or circular.
 Other signs of ringworm in dogs that are readily evident on the skin are raised, rounded, knotty (nodular) lesions referred to as granulomatous sores, or boils, and raised nodular lesions that frequently exude (kerions), the result of ringworm infection.
 There might also be swelling of the claw folds– the folds of skin bordering the nail, and medically described as paronychia.